Nicholas Civella: Arrests and convictions

 In 1959, Civella was sent a summons before a grand jury and subsequently convicted of tax evasion.
 In the two Missouri state tax evasion cases, he was convicted and fined $150 in one case, while the other case was dismissed.
 During this period, Civella built relations with the Cosa Nostra families in St. Louis, Denver, Milwaukee, and California.

 In 1966, Civella was called to appear before a Clay County, Missouri grand jury.
 Afterwards, the news media asked him why it took him 15 minutes to address the group.
 Civella replied that he "stopped in the men’s room," where he "was drawing dirty pictures on the wall."
-Law enforcement agencies did not appreciate Civella’s humor or his ability to elude conviction.
+Law enforcement agencies did not appreciate Civella's humor or his ability to elude conviction.
 This would result in their constant surveillance of him for the rest of his life.

 In 1977, Civella was convicted of illegal gambling charges and sent to prison.
 The key to the conviction was a telephone conversation recorded via wiretap during Super Bowl IV.
 Whereas the hometown Kansas City Chiefs were 12-point underdogs to the heavily favored Minnesota Vikings, local action favored the hometown team.
-When Civella phoned his bookie to determine just how much they had lost (almost $40,000), authorities used this recorded call to move on Civella and place him under arrest.
+When Civella phoned his bookie to determine just how much they had lost ($47,630), authorities used this recorded call to move on Civella and place him under arrest.

 In 1980, Civella was convicted of attempting to bribe a prison official to transfer his nephew Anthony to a minimum-security prison in Texas.